Introduction

 Participants receive a digital toolkit including:

-The course is available as a 2-day in-person workshop, a modular online program, or a blended learning option for healthcare systems, workplaces, schools, and community organizations.
+The course is available as a 5-day intensive workshop, an online modular program, or a hybrid format suitable for hospitals, universities, ministries of health, and healthcare consulting organizations.

 Why It Matters in Today’s World